usnistgov/psc-ns3/src/psc/doc/source/intel-http.rst

     distribution to use).
-Based on this, the model provides default values for both parameters (``CacheThreshold`` and ``CacheRvs``) that are functional (a 16 % cache hit ratio on the client fits a small cache size with diverse (i.e. multiple different sites) browsing).
+Based on this, the model provides default values for both parameters (``CacheThreshold`` and ``CacheRvs``) that are functional (a 16 % cache hit ratio on the client fits a small cache size with diverse (i.e., multiple different sites) browsing).
 However, these values may not fit all use cases (e.g., local caches in corporate environments where browsing is restricted to intranet pages that share the same structure, images, etc. can easily reach 90 % hit ratios).